Northwest Urology Helps Heal Patients and Save Lives

 “It’s been a journey,” says Gary, “and I’m on the other side.”

-In June 2023, Gary was 55 years old; married for 34 years, and about to welcome his third grandchild.
-As a 20-year Golder Ranch Fire truck driver and racing cyclist who logged hundreds of miles a week, he was “fit for fire” and used to the aches and “pain caves” that came with his active lifestyle.
+In June 2023, Gary was 55 years old; married for 34 years with two adult children.
+As an 18-year Golder Ranch Fire Engineer and racing cyclist who pedaled hundreds of miles a week, he was “fit for fire” and used to the aches and “pain caves” that came with his active lifestyle.

 But then he realized the ache in his pelvis wasn’t easing up.
-His urologist, Jules Manger, M.D., ordered a biopsy.
+He assumed it was from over-training or tight hip flexors, but his primary care physician urged him to see urologist, Jules Manger, M.D., who ordered a biopsy.

 Cancer has four stages.
-There is no stage 5.
-Gary’s cancer – the size of an avocado – had progressed 50 percent of the way through the bone and fractured his pelvis.
+There is no Stage 5.
+Gary’s cancer – the size of an avocado – had fractured his pubic bone (which explained his pelvic pain).
+Because Gary was so healthy, and relatively young, this diagnosis came as a shock.

 “This felt like my expiration date; like ‘This is the way I’m going to go out,’” Gary says.
 “I wondered, ‘How much time do I have?’ and ‘Will my wife be OK?’
 When you get this kind of diagnosis, all things you think are important just dissolve.”

-Another, more unusual level of fear was at work in Gary: When he was a young man, his father died of cancer, leaving his mother in difficult circumstances – and he found himself responsible for raising his younger siblings after she died at the age of 45.
+Another, more unusual level of fear was at work in Gary: When he was 15, his father died of a cerebral hemorrhage, leaving his mother in difficult circumstances – and a few years later, his mother died of breast cancer at the age of 45.
+Gary then became the legal guardian of his younger siblings.

-Thinking of his beloved family as well as himself, Gary began treatment, which included nearly five months of chemotherapy, 10 rounds of radiation, and a testosterone level brought down to zero (which caused hot flashes and lots of big emotions.
+Thinking of his beloved family as well as himself, Gary began treatment with 10 rounds of radiation and a medication to suppress his testosterone (which caused hot flashes and lots of big emotions.
 Gary says he has no idea how women in menopause handle this).

-None of this was fun, but it was worth it – and Gary appreciated the strong support he received from Dr. Manger and Jenna Bumgardner, P.A.-C.
+None of this was fun, but it was worth it – and Gary appreciated the strong support he received from Dr. Manger and Jenna Bumgardner, P.A.-C., MMS.

 “Jenna feels like a part of my family, like a sister, now,” he says.
 “My wife would say the same thing.
 Jenna brought calm to the chaos with her excellent bedside manner.
 What a huge heart; what a good person.
 Dr. Manger told me that this wasn’t the end of my story, and I believed that because I believed in him.”

 “We have a decision to make when we get that diagnosis – whether to be a fighter and push on, or whether to give up and focus on the crummy hand life has dealt us,” he says.
 “So I coached myself through it, the same way I’d coach my fire team.
-I’m never going to be grateful for cancer, but I am so grateful for the new perspective it’s given me on life.”
+I’m never going to be grateful for cancer, but I will be forever thankful for the new perspective it gave me.
+Now, I focus on what truly matters – my family, my friends, making memories, and living each day fully.
+Not just being present, but being truly present.”

-Gary wants to offer encouragement to everyone he shares his story with – those who are living with cancer and those who are not.
+Gary – who will welcome his third grandson next year – attributes his positive outcome to his faith, his family and friends, his co-workers.
+His church family, and the cycling community.
+He wants to offer encouragement to everyone he shares his story with – those who are living with cancer and those who are not.

 “Cancer or any serious illness can happen to anyone,” he says, “but it does not have to be that there’s an expiration date put on your life.
 You’ve just got to hang in there.
-Focus on your family, friends, colleagues, all the amazing people you know, and all the wonderful things possible in the future.”
+Focus on your family, friends, colleagues, all the amazing people you know, and all the wonderful things possible in the future.
+You have to look at the positive, because the truth is you’re going to find what you’re looking for, whether it’s positive or negative, I chose to look for the positive.”

 Always talk to your doctor if you are concerned about your health – and learn more about urological care at https://www.nwalliedphysicians.com/urology-care.